seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/2XDXxX0vCX8xhx
 ```

-See [Nextflow configuration](https://www.nextflow.io/docs/latest/config.html#config-syntax) for more information.
+See [Nextflow configuration][nextflow-config] for more information.

 ### Launch an unconfigured pipeline